HDLahlou/robotics_final_project/README.md

 groundwork for environment creation and sensory robot controls, which are described in the following section.

+## How to Run LASER

+(change if needed) We have intialized [] as the starting cell and [] as the goal cell.
+The goal of this robot is to approach the light from behind
+These can be changed in (code location).

+Terminal commands

+Any necessary package installations?

 ## System Architecture

 ### Gazebo Environments